ChenAsraf64/C-course-IDC-/HW3- Garage management system/README.md

 # 🚗 Garage Management System

 ## 📌 About
-This project is a **C# console application** for managing a garage, handling vehicle check-ins, service tracking and billing.
+This project is a **C# console application** designed to manage a garage, handling vehicle check-ins, service tracking and billing.
 It follows **object-oriented programming (OOP) principles**, using structured class hierarchies, encapsulation and polymorphism to ensure a modular and scalable design.

 ## 🛠️ Technologies Used
 - **C#** – Core programming language